LoginRadius/apidocs/database/apidocs/docs/v2/customer-identity-api/multi-factor-authentication/overview.md

 **Flow Diagram:**
 ![Generalized MFA Workflow](https://apidocs.lrcontent.com/images/Generalized-MFA-Workflow_294536103026e0c0267-96536517-1_24381636665bc93731bc061.74767903.png "Generalized MFA Workflow")

-> **Note:** The MFA feature will only work with the [Mandatory Email Verification ](/platform-features-overview/registration-services/email-workflow#email-verification)flow.
-It will not work with the [Optional Email Verification](/platform-features-overview/registration-services/email-workflow#email-verification) flow or No Verification Email flow.

 With the **Push Notification workflow**, messages are sent from a server to a user's device, commonly used in mobile apps for purposes like authentication.
 When utilizing push notifications as a method of Multi-Factor Authentication (MFA), the user will receive a notification on their device containing a QR code.
 The user must then authenticate the login attempt by scanning the QR code with their app, thereby adding an additional layer of security to the login process.